-Criteria to be applied see points 8 to 11 above in policy above.
+Insert criteria to be applied see points 8 to 11 above in policy above.

-ALLOCATING PLACES both Universal and Extended (Extended places not currently offered)
+ALLOCATING PLACES both Universal and Extended

 Parents/carers must contact the school directly when applying for a part-time nursery place.
 The child's name will be added to the school's nursery waiting list and the parent/carer will be requested to complete an application form, which includes collecting information regarding attendance patterns.